dream-num/univer/packages/facade/README.md

 ## Introduction

-> Facade works as a API layer over all other Univer packages (expect for Uniscript) so that you can use Univer without knowing the details of the implementation.
+Facade works as a API layer over all other Univer packages (expect for Uniscript) so that you can use Univer without knowing the details of the architecture.

+Though Facade may suites for most of the use cases, you may find it more powerful and easier to extend Univer by using the packages directly.

 ## Usage